huggingface/diffusers/docs/source/en/training/unconditional_training.md

 Unconditional image generation models are not conditioned on text or images during training.
 It only generates images that resemble its training data distribution.

-This guide will explore the [train_unconditional.py](https://github.com/huggingface/diffusers/blob/main/examples/unconditional_image_generation/train_unconditional.py) training script to help you become familiar with it and how you can adapt it for your own use-case.
+This guide will explore the [train_unconditional.py](https://github.com/huggingface/diffusers/blob/main/examples/unconditional_image_generation/train_unconditional.py) training script to help you become familiar with it, and how you can adapt it for your own use-case.

 Before running the script, make sure you install the library from source: